Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # ViewComponent

 - is similar to partial views but much more powerful, don't use model binding, only depend on the data provided when calling into it.
+ViewComponent is a special feature that is used to render some data(view +data) on a view file without actually being the part of HTTP life cycle.
 It is not part of Http life cycle.

 - If we compare with Partial View, In ViewComponent file we can connect to database and get the data from database (-->See Components/ TopBooksComponent.cs , line 27, line 37)